 HIV/AIDS

-The human immunodeficiency virus (HIV) is a sexually transmitted infection that causes acquired immunodeficiency syndrome (AIDS).
-In the AIDS stage, the virus weakens the immune system making it vulnerable to multiple opportunistic infections.
-Thus, HIV/AIDS remains a fataldisease if left untreated.
+The human immunodeficiency virus (HIV) is a sexually transmitted infection responsible for Acquired Immunodeficiency Syndrome (AIDS) if left untreated.
+In the AIDS stage, the virus weakens the immune system, making it vulnerable to multiple opportunistic infections.
+Thus, HIV/AIDS remains a fatal disease if left untreated.

 HIV/AIDS is transmitted:

-• by contact between one of the fluids of an infected person (blood, pre-ejaculatory (blood, pre-ejaculatory fluid, semen, vaginal secretions or breast milk) and mucous membranes* or an open wound.
+- contact between an infected person's contaminating fluids (blood, pre-ejaculatory fluid, semen, vaginal secretions or breast milk) and mucous membranes* or an open wound;

-• during pregnancy, childbirth and breastfeeding (mother-to-child transmission) but the risk of transmission is greatly reduced by treatment.
+- during pregnancy, childbirth and breastfeeding (mother-to-child transmission), but the risk of transmission is largely reduced by treatment.

 Mucous membranes: very thin and highly vascularised walls present in the orifices (vagina, anus, nose, throat, ear, eye) and around the glans.